sm4sa/moralpain_dev/README.md

-# Development Environment for Operation and Experiment Platform for A Moral Distress Learning System
+# Development Environment for a Moral Distress Learning System

 SORRY, UNDER CONSTRUCTION.
 THERE ARE INCONSISTENCIES WITHIN. --SULLIVAN